Reef-Safe Products, Conservation &

 - Stream2Sea’s reef-safe mask defog (biodegradable and marine-safe)

-- Avoid baby shampoo—it’s not reef-safe, despite what some divers claim
+- Avoid baby shampoo.
+It’s not reef-safe, despite what some divers claim

 - Spit is technically reef-safe, but not everyone finds it effective